wrk-flow/larastrict/docs/content/en/testing.md

 #### Make

-We can make objects for `app->make()` calls by providing closure that will build the depedency.
+We can make objects for `app->make()` calls by providing closure that will build the dependency.

 ```php
 $app = new TestingApplication();